skoshiwosh/makeslate/README.md

 - contains commented out environment variables: SHOW, SHOT and ARTIST
 - if uncommented, these will initialize corresponding slate entries within slater.py classes

+bgslate.png
+- background image used by slater (that I modified from Billy Brook's original post)
+- if you use this for production then replace studio logo with yours

+slate_thumbnail.jpg
+- this is a stand-in thumbnail image I used for development
+- I cropped this from image attached to Billy's post

 slaterUI_init.png
 - screen shot of Slater and SlaterWin as displayed when slater.py is initially launched